Terumi Morita

 Why this works

 The slow simmering process is crucial for tenderizing the beef while allowing the flavors to meld beautifully.
 The combination of coconut milk and spices creates a rich, aromatic base that infuses the meat over time.
+Kerisik (toasted, ground coconut, folded in at the end) gives the finished dish its signature dark gloss.
 By reducing the liquid towards the end, you achieve a thick, dry coating that clings to the beef, enhancing its flavor and texture.
 If the mixture seems too watery, continue to simmer uncovered; this encourages evaporation and concentrates the flavors.
 On the other hand, if the rendang gets too dry too quickly, you can add a splash more coconut milk or water to maintain moisture without losing the essence of the dish.

 Cultural note.
 Rendang is a Minangkabau dish from West Sumatra, Indonesia, recognized as UNESCO Intangible Cultural Heritage.
 The canonical finish is rendang kering — dry, dark, paste-clinging — not a curry-wet stew.
-Lengkuas (galangal) and toasted-coconut kerisik are structural to the dish; don't substitute them out.
+Lengkuas (galangal — a piney, citrusy cousin of ginger common in Southeast Asia) and toasted-coconut kerisik are structural to the dish; don't substitute them out.
 This recipe honors the kering preparation rather than offering a 'quick' version.